 This is very easy to follow and executable.

-In this article, you will be learning the easiest method of making a golf mat with its prerequisites, benefits, and tips to get the best out of this.
+In this article, you will be learning the easiest method of DIY golf mat with its prerequisites, benefits, and tips to get the best out of this.

 With some cutting, fitting, and carpentry jobs, you can easily make your own ready-to-use golf simulator mat.
 The following items will be needed to complete the task.

 Assemble all these and get started with the process.